Yves33/WxGPX2/README.md

 import  wx.grid
 ```

-If you want to develop plugins that need to import extra python modules, you'll have to install a full python environment (in any case, installing a full environnement is better to develop plugins and scripts).
+If you want to develop plugins that need to import extra python modules, you'll have to install a full python environment (in any case, installing a full environement is better to develop plugins and scripts).